2023 Best Physics Schools in Michigan

 Top Michigan Schools in Physics

-Our analysis found University of Michigan - Ann Arbor to be the best school for physics students who want to pursue a degree in Michigan.
-U-M is a very large public school located in the medium-sized city of Ann Arbor.
+Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for physics students.
+U-M is a very large public school located in the midsize city of Ann Arbor.

 On average, physics graduates from U-M take out $21,250 in student loans while working on their degree.

-The excellent programs at Hope College helped the school earn the #2 place on this year’s ranking of the best physics schools in Michigan.
-Located in the small city of Holland, Hope is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Hope College.
+It ranked #2 on our 2023 Best Physics Schools in Michigan list.
+Located in the small city of Holland, Hope is a private not-for-profit college with a small student population.

 The average amount in student loans that physics majors at Michigan State take out is $28,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $332.